 While smoking bans are effective in improving the environment of the person in recovery, we must also consider the effects of prohibiting smoking on successful treatment.
 Evidence from several studies points to the fact that smoking harms brain chemistry just like alcohol does.
 The damage caused by alcohol use disorder affects the frontal and parietal cortices of the brain.
 However, with sustained abstinence, this damage can be partially reversed.

 Smoking and alcohol use disorder often go hand in hand.
 Experts found that quitting smoking at the same time you quit alcohol can increase your chances of maintaining sobriety.
 The results of a 2004 study published in the Journal of Consulting and Clinical Psychology revealed that quitting nicotine during recovery from other substance abuse increased a person's chances of long-term abstinence by up to 25 percent.
-Sunshine Behavioral Health strives to help people dealing with substance abuse, addiction, mental health disorders, or a combination of these conditions.
+Yes, smoking cigarettes is allowed in our rehabilitation facilities but rules may vary between different rehabilitation centers and are determined by the rehabilitation center you want to attend.

-Yes, smoking cigarettes is allowed in our rehabilitation facilities.
-Smoking rules may vary between different rehabilitation centers and are determined by the rehabilitation center you want to attend.
 Discuss this with staff before or during check-in to learn about smoking regulations.
-There are usually breaks where one can go to a designated smoking area.
+There are usually breaks where one can go to a designated smoking area if you ask all rehabilitation centers if they want their patients to smoke, the answer is a resounding no.